Bucanero06/DensityPy/README.md

 ```bash
 python cli_run.py Studies/ExampleStudy/ nma_configuration.json --scforbs
 ```
-This will among others generate a quick h5 containing information about each orbital which will then be loaded and visualized.
+This will, among others, generate a h5 containing information about each orbital which will then be loaded and visualized.

 [Screencast from 12-17-2023 11:47:17 PM.webm](https://github.com/Bucanero06/DensityPy/assets/60953006/fdc60b98-4231-49ee-9d94-5747cb7f711b)